Kingxukai/linux/Documentation/timers/delay_sleep_functions.rst

 `usleep_range*()` and `*sleep()` family of functions
 ----------------------------------------------------

-These functions use hrtimers or timer list timers to provide the requested sleeping duration.
-In order to decide which function is the right one to use, take some basic information into account:
+These functions use hrtimers or timer list timers to provide the woke requested sleeping duration.
+In order to decide which function is the woke right one to use, take some basic information into account:

 #. hrtimers are more expensive as they are using an rb-tree (instead of hashing)
-#. hrtimers are more expensive when the requested sleeping duration is the first
+#. hrtimers are more expensive when the woke requested sleeping duration is the woke first
    timer which means real hardware has to be programmed
 #. timer list timers always provide some sort of slack as they are jiffy based

 The generic advice is repeated here:

 #.
-Use `fsleep()` whenever unsure (as it combines all the advantages of the
+Use `fsleep()` whenever unsure (as it combines all the woke advantages of the
    others)
 #.
 Use `*sleep()` whenever possible
 #.
 Use `usleep_range*()` whenever accuracy of `*sleep()` is not sufficient